 Time of Use Rates

 My research led me to something called “Time of Use Rates“.
 This is a plan that might provide savings to almost anyone, but especially for those with solar panels and a bit of discipline.
-Or it might be a total loser for those who’d rather not think about how they use energy.
+Or it might be a total loser for those who’d rather not think about how/when they use energy.
 I’m going to give it a try, and I’m told I can cancel after 12 months and get a refund for any overage.
 All I had to do was notify NV Energy that I’d like to try those rates.

 Shift your usage!